 Transfer Credit and Credit by Examination

-For additional information on types of transfer work accepted is available on the Transfer Credit Regulations in this handbook.
+Additional information on types of transfer work accepted is available in the Transfer Credit Regulations in this handbook.

 MAT 094, 095 and WRD 101, 102, 108 and 200 courses are intended to build a student’s skills in college-level reading, or mathematics.
 A maximum of 12 hours (depending upon the college or school enrolled) of these courses may be applied toward the degree as University electives.
 Students who take more than their maximum of these courses will graduate with an academic program in excess of the 192 hours required for the degree.
 No credit in these courses may be applied toward degree requirements in Liberal Studies.
 Students are not permitted to take these courses on a pass/fail basis.
 In addition, these courses may not be accepted for transfer to other colleges or universities.